Chronology of Multi-Agent Interactions for Provenance of Evolving Information: Introduction

 \IEEEPARstart{A}{rtificial} intelligence (AI) emerges from the quest to mimic human minds through the creation of computational machinery that learns through experience and evolves beyond programmed instructions~\cite{Turing:1950aa}.
 These learning machines extract meaningful representations from data, adapt their behaviours based on feedback, and ultimately develop agency for autonomous interaction with environments~\cite{Hopfield:1982aa, 10.1145/1968.1972, Ackley:1985aa, Rumelhart:1986aa, Sutton:1988aa, 6796673, Mnih:2015aa, LeCun:2015aa, Hafner:2025aa}.
 Yet, it remains an open question whether \emph{general-purpose intelligence} can be realised within a solitary monolithic neural network~\cite{Fodor:1983aa}.
 While the \emph{neural scaling law} suggests continuous improvements in generalisability as computational resources and corpora of knowledge increase, an ever-scaling model may still encounter inherent limitations when confronting tasks of sufficient complexity.
 It may struggle to decompose problems hierarchically, integrate knowledge across diverse domains and sensory modalities, sustain multiple concurrent lines of reasoning, or preserve coherence over extended inferential chains.

 This calls for an account of \emph{multi-agent collaboration}, in which each agent may possess specialised expertise, and through communication and coordination, these autonomous entities collectively tackle multifaceted tasks~\cite{10.5555/3091574.3091594, Grosz:1996aa, 10.5555/295240.295800, 10.5555/945365.964288, Panait:2005aa, 10.5555/3295222.3295385, NEURIPS2024_ee71a4b1}.
 Against this backdrop, a fundamental question arises: as multiple agents contribute to the formation of a shared creation, how might one trace the individual contributions of each agent across the temporal dimension of generation?
+As an illustrative example, consider a scenario of multi-agent collaborative scientific research, in which specialised agents (e.g. a theorist, an experimentalist and a critic) interact autonomously, as shown in Figure~\ref{fig:intro}.
+Through these interactions, information evolves and yet the final conclusion may leave no trace of whether its validity has been theoretically reasoned, empirically tested, or critically challenged.
 Without traceability, the interactions amongst multiple agents render the accountability, transparency and trustworthiness of AI fundamentally uncertain.